History of BuzzFeed in Timeline

 In June 2012, Gawker's Adrian Chen observed that one of BuzzFeed's most popular writers—Matt Stopera—frequently copied and pasted "chunks of text into lists without attribution."

-On July 17, 2012, McSweeney's Internet Tendency published a satirical piece entitled "Suggested BuzzFeed Articles", which led BuzzFeed to create many of the suggestions.
-The post received significant attention, leading to the launch of the "Community" section later on.
+On July 17, 2012, McSweeney's Internet Tendency published a satirical piece entitled "Suggested BuzzFeed Articles", prompting BuzzFeed to create many of the suggestions.
+BuzzFeed listed McSweeney's as a "Community Contributor", which led to more than 350,000 page views and user submissions and eventually, media attention.

 In 2012, BuzzFeed's first acquisition was Kingfish Labs, a startup focused on optimizing ads.